Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: INTRODUCTION

-In this paper, we propose a Transformer-based framework that uses all current state-of-the-art techniques to achieve a good performance in recipe retrieval and image generation.
-Inspired by H-T~\cite{h-t}, we also use a hierarchical transformer architecture recipe encoder for recipe embedding learning.
-Furthermore, we introduce modality adversarial loss used as in ACME~\cite{ACME} to investigate the complementary information between recipe and image embedding, and image generation conditioned on recipe embeddings to prevent modality-specific information loss.
-In our proposed network, we also apply ViT~\cite{vit} as the image encoder backbone.
-Since contrastive learning benefits from larger batch sizes according to the recent work on self-supervised learning~\cite{simclr} and self-supervised learning and triplet losses are used in proposed framework, we adopt large batch training in our experiments.
+In this paper, we propose a frustratingly straightforward Transformer-based framework that uses all the current state-of-the-art techniques.
+That is, we use a hierarchical transformer architecture recipe encoder for recipe embedding learning, and an adversarial network to investigate the complementary information between recipe and image embedding.
+In the experiments, we adopt ViT~\cite{vit} and CLIP-ViT~\cite{CLIP-ViT} as the image encoder backbone to validate the effectiveness the proposed framework.
+Since contrastive learning benefits from larger batch sizes according to the recent work on self-supervised learning~\cite{simclr} and self-supervised learning and triplet losses are used in the proposed framework, we adopt large batch training in our experiments.
 Furthermore, we conducted extensive experiments and ablation studies to further validate the effectiveness of our proposed framework.
 We discovered that large batch training was surprisingly effective for Transformer-based cross-modal recipe embedding.
-The results showed that our proposed framework outperforms the state-of-the-arts both in recipe retrieval (medR 2.0, R1 48.0 in 10k test set size) and image generation tasks (FID score 16.7) by a large margin.
-More specifically, we summarize the contributions of this work as follows: \begin{enumerate} \item We propose a fully-Transformer-based cross-modal recipe retrieval framework, Transformer-based Network for Large Batch Training (TNLBT), which is based on H-T~\cite{h-t}, ViT~\cite{vit} and ACME~\cite{ACME}. \item We conducted experiments with large batch according to the effectiveness of large batch training on contrastive learning~\cite{simclr}. \item Through the comprehensive experiments, we confirmed that the proposed framework outperforms the current state-of-the-arts with a large margin, especially in the case of a large batch size, 768.
-This is the first work which confirmed the effectiveness of large batch training on cross-modal recipe retrieval as long as we know. \end{enumerate}
+The results showed that our proposed framework outperformed the state-of-the-arts both in recipe retrieval (medR 1.0, R1 56.5 in 10k test set size) and image generation tasks (FID score 16.5) by a large margin.
+More specifically, we summarize the contributions of this work as follows: \begin{enumerate} \item We proposed a frustratingly straightforward Transformer-based cross-modal recipe retrieval framework, Transformer-based Network for Large Batch Training (TNLBT), which achieves the state-of-the-art performance on both recipe retrieval and image generation tasks. \item We conducted experiments with large batch inspired by the effectiveness of large batch training on contrastive learning~\cite{simclr}. \item Through the comprehensive experiments, we confirmed that the proposed framework outperforms the current state-of-the-arts with a large margin, especially in the case of a large batch size, 768.
+This is the first work which confirmed the effectiveness of large batch training on cross-modal recipe retrieval as far as we know. \end{enumerate}